axsh/openvnet/docs/content/installation.md

 lxc.autodev = 0
 ```

-We do not use `lxc.network.link` parameter because the linux bridge is replaced by the Open vSwitch.
+We do not use `lxc.network.link` parameter because the Linux bridge is replaced by the Open vSwitch.

 Make sure that the IPv4 address and MAC address are the same as what you specify when you create the interface database records.